Any links on this page that lead to products on Amazon are affiliate links. As an Amazon Associate I earn from qualifying purchases.

 No matter how much stuff you bring with you, the bag you choose will likely have some items in common.
 Deciding your preference is key.

 If you only have 1 racket, you likely won’t need a tennis racket bag that has a capacity to hold 15 tennis rackets.
 Either way, storage capacity is definitely something to consider.

 Many tennis racket bags have numerous ways to be picked up: single shoulder strap, center strap, backpack straps, adjustable straps, padded straps… What’s your preference?

 Almost all tennis racket bags will have a place to fit a pair of shoes.
 Some bags will have a designated storage compartment that might even be well-ventilated.
 Nobody wants to open their tennis bag and pass out due to shoe odor!

 If you count the zippers and pockets on some of these bags, it can be overwhelming.
 Some like for every little item to have a special place while others want to just open their bag and throw everything in.
 How organized (or not) you are may lead you to the right kind of bag for you.

 Of course not.
 I’ve seen people roll up to a tennis court with two rackets and a water bottle who have a perfectly good time on court.

-Keep in mind that bags and backpacks are designed to protect your racket.
+Keep in mind that bags are designed to protect your racket.
 They aren’t a necessity, but since you probably spent a decent amount of money on a racket, it’s worth the investment to protect it.